claritylab/lucida/lucida/commandcenter/README.md

 Specifically, `app.py` starts the Flask server (listening to front end) and web socket ASR router (listening to front end).

+## Important

-To configure the command center, please read the end of [this](../../README.md).
+To configure the command center, please read the last section of [this](../../README.md).

 ## Major Dependencies